The Big Lebowski: Plot

-In 1991, slacker and bowler Jeffrey "The Dude" Lebowski is attacked in his Los Angeles home by two enforcers for porn kingpin Jackie Treehorn, to whom a different Jeffrey Lebowski's wife owes money.
-One enforcer urinates on the Dude's rug before they realize they have the wrong man and leave.
+In 1991, slacker and bowler Jeffrey "The Dude" Lebowski, is attacked in his Los Angeles home by two enforcers for porn kingpin Jackie Treehorn, to whom a different Jeffrey Lebowski's wife owes money.
+One enforcer urinates on the Dude's rug before they realize they have the wrong man, and leave.

-After consulting his bowling partners, Vietnam veteran Walter Sobchak and Donny Kerabatsos, the Dude visits philanthropist Jeffrey Lebowski ("the big Lebowski"), requesting compensation for the rug.
+After consulting his bowling partners, Walter Sobchak, a Vietnam veteran with PTSD, and Donny Kerabatsos, the Dude visits philanthropist Jeffrey Lebowski ("the big Lebowski"), who is paralyzed from the waist down and uses a wheelchair, requesting compensation for the rug.
 Lebowski refuses, but the Dude tricks his assistant Brandt into letting him take a similar rug from the mansion.
-Outside, he meets Lebowski's trophy wife Bunny and her German nihilist friend Uli.
-Soon afterward, Bunny is apparently kidnapped and Lebowski hires the Dude to deliver a ransom.
-That night, another group of thugs ambushes the Dude, taking his replacement rug on behalf of Lebowski's daughter Maude.
+Outside, he meets Lebowski's much younger trophy wife, Bunny, and her German nihilist friend, Uli.
+Soon afterward, Bunny is apparently kidnapped, and Lebowski hires the Dude to deliver a ransom.
+That night, another group of thugs ambushes the Dude, taking his replacement rug on behalf of Lebowski's daughter, Maude.

 Convinced the kidnap was a ruse by Bunny, Walter fakes the ransom drop.
 He and the Dude return to the bowling alley, leaving the briefcase of money in the Dude's car.
 While they are bowling, the car is stolen.
 The Dude is confronted by Lebowski, who has an envelope from the kidnappers containing a severed toe, supposedly Bunny's.
 Maude asks the Dude to help recover the money her father illegally withdrew from the family's charity foundation.

 The police recover the Dude's car.
-The briefcase is missing, but the Dude finds a sheet of homework signed by a teenager named Larry Sellers.
-Walter learns that Larry is the son of Arthur Digby Sellers, a writer for the television show Branded, that Walter reveres.
-The Dude and Walter visit Larry but get no information from him.
+The briefcase is missing, but the Dude finds a sheet of homework, signed by a teenager named Larry Sellers.
+Walter learns that Larry is the son of Arthur Digby Sellers, a writer for the television show Branded, which Walter reveres.
+The Dude, Walter, and Donny visit Larry but get no information from him.
+An enraged Walter destroys a Corvette he thinks is Larry's with a crowbar, only to find out it belongs to a Mexican-American neighbor, who vandalizes the Dude's car in retaliation.

-Jackie Treehorn's thugs abduct the Dude and bring him to the porn kingpin, who demands to know where Bunny is.
+Treehorn's thugs abduct the Dude and bring him to the porn kingpin, who demands to know where Bunny is.
 The Dude says Bunny faked her kidnapping and Larry has the money, then passes out from a spiked drink Treehorn gave him.
 He is briefly arrested while wandering intoxicated in Malibu.
-On his way home, Bunny drives by, unnoticed by the Dude.
+On his way home, Bunny, all of her toes intact, drives by, unnoticed by the Dude.